aws-samples/amazon-emr-ui-access-via-alb/README.md

   You can add code to support other EMR web interface endpoints in the CloudFormation template.
 For more information, see [View Web Interfaces Hosted on Amazon EMR Clusters](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-web-interfaces.html).

-## Locating the public certificate ARN from AWS Certificate Manager
+### Locating the public certificate ARN from AWS Certificate Manager
 You can find the public certificate ARN from [AWS Certificate Manager (ACM)](http://aws.amazon.com/acm) on the ACM console.
 When you expand the domain for a given certificate, locate the ARN in the **Details** section.
 ![](images/howtoget-certificate-arn.png)

-## Creating a hosted zone from Route 53
+### Getting a hosted zone domain name from Route 53
-To create a hosted zone from Route 53, complete the following steps:
+To get a hosted zone domain name from Route 53, complete the following steps:

  1. On the Route 53 console, choose Hosted zones.
  2. Choose the hosted zone in your domain.
  3. In the Hosted Zone Details section, copy the entry for Domain Name.
 ![](images/howtoget-r53-hostedzone-name.png)
+ 4. Enter the domain name in the R53 Hosted Zone AWS CloudFormation parameter box
 ## Cost breakup:
 The cost explorer table below shows sample total cost and cost breakup by services for the time it takes to complete exercise in this blog.
 This cost includes cost for a minimal EMR cluster without any data stored created at the start of the exercise, and the resources created by the CloudFormation template.